NCAR/HPC-Docs/docs/getting-started/accounts/index.md

 accounts of those involved.
 The same applies to passwords that give users access to internal UCAR systems.

-UCAR and NCAR computers, computing systems, and associated communications systems are to be used for official business only.
+UCAR and NSF NCAR computers, computing systems, and associated communications systems are to be used for official business only.
 By signing the required authentication acknowledgement form, you agree not to misuse these resources, and you accept responsibility for activity